hh23485/logseq_brain/pages/Learn little about Spark.md

 			- ((642b08b1-2a52-46c9-99ac-8761c0226e48))
 			- ((642b08d0-4f08-42de-b18a-6673f7cf17c6))
 			- ((642b0905-d68b-416a-9c13-a0059627f221))
-		- ### How to generate RDD, which kind RDD should be selected? id:: 642b08b1-2a52-46c9-99ac-8761c0226e48
+		- ### How to generate RDD, which kind RDD should be generated? id:: 642b08b1-2a52-46c9-99ac-8761c0226e48
 			- [[RDD]]s support two types of operations: *[transformations]([[Spark Transform]])*, which create a new dataset from an existing one, and *[actions]([[Spark Action]])*, which return a value to the driver program after running a computation on the dataset.
 			- Different transformation will generate different types of RDD